 Retirement account options

-You could start saving for retirement by investing some of it in a workplace retirement plan.
+Many people have several ways to save for retirement, including a 401K and Individual Retirement Plan.
 Some workplaces match your retirement contributions up to a certain point, such as 3%.
 If you aren’t already taking advantage of this workplace perk, you could be missing out on free money.

-You may not have access to a workplace retirement plan, though.
-In this case, you could decide to open other types of retirement accounts.
+If you’re like me and don’t have access to a workplace retirement plan, you can open other types of retirement accounts, such as a traditional or Roth IRA.

-Although there are no income restrictions with a traditional IRA, if you choose to open a Roth IRA, your contributions may be limited based on your income.
+A traditional IRA doesn’t have income restrictions, but if you choose to open a Roth IRA, your contributions may be limited based on your income.
+I suggest checking with your tax advisor before making a decision.

 We recommend: